shayd42/JSON-API/JavaScript-Examples/README.md

 1. The napi-server may start using a lot of CPU (100% of one core).
 This is a bug.
 The service is still working so you might not notice this.
 If this happens you should restart the napi-server at your convenience.

-1. On Windows, when using ctrl+c to kill `napi-server-net.exe` will cause a crash instead of exiting cleanly.
-This does not occur when the command-prompt/terminal is simply closed.
+1. On Windows, attempting to ctrl+c to kill napi-server-net.exe will cause it to hang.
+Instead, close the command prompt it was run from.
+Prepending `start` when initially running will make this less cumbersome.